MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

     > [!NOTE]
     > If you do not see this option, then the Microsoft Teams channel may already be enabled.

-## Customize the bot's appearance in Microsoft Teams
+## Customize the copilot's appearance in Microsoft Teams

 Providing the right description and appearance for the bot before making it available to other users is important as it educates them on what the bot's purpose is and its branding, when applicable.